-So, when I say I don’t have a tribe, that doesn’t make me sad.
+So, when I say I don’t have a squad, that doesn’t make me sad.
 I have something different, something that fits me and my personality and my life.

-All of these amazing, caring women are in my life in some shape and form, and we love and support each other whenever and however needed.
-They all crossed my path at different times and places, but I know it was for good reason.
+All of these amazing, caring women are in my life in some shape and form And we love and support each other whenever and however needed.
+They all crossed my path at different times and places, but I know it was for a good reason.

 ~I’m blessed to have a group of friends from “back home.”
 Our high school class was (I think, unusually) close and so many of us still keep in touch.
 When I hear people say they’d never go back to high school, I shake my head.
 I’d LOVE to hang out in Coach Taylor’s classroom or at McDonald’s after a football game again.

 ~I graduated from the University of Florida in 1999 (yes, as my boys say “the 1900s!”) and my time there gave me some of the best memories of my life.
 I didn’t want to do the sorority thing at first, so I waited until my sophomore year to rush.

-~Thirteen years ago, I was a nervous first-time mommy who hesitantly attended a postpartum luncheon at the hospital where my little guy was born a few weeks earlier.
+~Thirteen years ago, I was a nervous first-time mommy who hesitantly attended a postpartum luncheon at the hospital where my little guy was born just a few weeks earlier.
 The women I met at that Tuesday luncheon (and the ones I attended eagerly for the next two months) became my one and only playgroup.
 I had no idea we’d still be friends when our little ones were in middle school!

 ~Each change I made in my career brought some sweet friendships along with it.
-You tend to learn a lot about someone when you’re working toward goals together, and trying to squeeze a meal, errands and life discussions into your 1-hour lunch break.
+You tend to learn a lot about someone when you’re working toward goals together, and trying to squeeze a meal, errands, and life discussions into your 1-hour lunch break.

 ~While I was always hesitant to become “one of those PTA moms” at my boys’ schools, I’m actually insanely thankful I stepped out of my comfort zone and got more involved.
 Just like that need for a playgroup when your children are babies, you need a support system of mamas who now have elementary and middle schoolers.

 ~My blogging and writing adventure has led me to an online group of amazing people I now consider friends.
-We share each other’s writing, help when questions arise (a lot!) and support each other in our career and personal goals.
+We share each other’s writing, help when questions arise (a lot!), and support each other in our career and personal goals.
 It’s a sweet feeling of comfort and support in a sometimes isolated world of writing.

 ~I’ve realized that sometimes the best circle you have in your life was created for you.
 My mom and sisters are a constant lifeline of support and friendship for me.
 It’s a beautiful thing when you WANT to hang out with your family.
 And you find yourself counting the days until you see them again!

-I don’t have that one group of besties I do everything with.
+I don’t have that one group of besties I do everything with during the week.
 I don’t meet anyone at Starbucks every Thursday after pilates.
-I don’t road trip with the same set of friends every summer.
+And I don’t road trip with the same set of friends every summer.